Scan an App

 - Click Scan Now and select the scan config that you want to run.

-As a best practice, you should regularly disable Incremental scanning to ensure all vulnerabilities are found by a full scan.
+As a best practice, you should regularly disable incremental scanning on your scan configs to ensure all vulnerabilities are found by a full scan.

 Why should I run this scan?